Jaapdedood/ArxRobot-Library/docs/_build/html/_sources/robopilot.rst.txt

 Text            maximum 20         ASCII   68 65 6c 6c 6f
 =============  =================  ======  =================  ===========================

-You only need to worry about this once you start programming the robot's responses to the commands, covered on the next page: `ArxRobot Library Reference <#>`__.
+You only need to worry about this once you start programming the robot's responses to the commands, covered on the next page: `ArxRobot Library <libref/index.html>`__.

 Saving and Loading Commands
 ---------------------------

 Once you have constructed your perfect Robot UI, you can save it by clicking "Save Commands".
 When ever you want, you can then load them again by clicking "Load Commands".

 The D-pad and tank control screens save their commands in separate files and won't interfere with each other.

 Support for saving multiple command layouts for each screen is a planned feature.